Patiala Babes: Plot

-5 years later

 Mini returns to Manali for a project shoot.
-She calls Hanuman and informs him about it.
-Hanuman is delighted, so he tries to meet her.
-But, the next day, Naeem Bi calls Mini and informs her that both Babita and Hanuman have died due to an accident.
+Delighted, Hanuman tries to meet her.
+The next day, Mini learns that both Babita and Hanuman have died due to an accident.
 After that, Mini returns to her home.

-Mini tries to return Australia after a few days.
-She meets her five-year-old half-sister, Arya.
-Arya informs Mini about Patiala Babes Restaurant, which was opened by Babita after Mini left.
-Naeem Bi tells that Babita had dreamed that Mini taking care of the restaurant.
-Then, Mini changes her decision and takes the responsibility of restaurant.
+She meets her half-sister, Arya, who informs the latter about Patiala Babes Restaurant, which was opened by Babita after Mini left.
+Naeem Bi tells Mini about Babita wish that Mini taking care of the restaurant.
+Then, Mini changes her decision of going back to Australia and takes the responsibility of restaurant.
 She hires a new chef, Neil Oberoi, who lives in Mini's house as a tenant.

-A few days later, Mini sees Arya's weird behavior and asks about it.
-Arya tells her that she is afraid of her school peon, Keval, who is a child abuser.
-She informs Mini about her friend, Neha who is also a victim of Keval.
-Mini takes a legal action against Keval everybody's help.
-In this time, Keval becomes the villain in front of law and gets punished rigorously.

-Eventually, Mini and Neil become friends and Mini invites him to share his story with her.
-The next day, Neil brings Mini to his parents' house.
-There, Mini learns that Neil is married and now he tries to obtain a divorce.
-After seeing Neil's daughter Kia, Mini remembers the past how her father Ashok cheated her and Babita.
-Then, she tries to leave and Neil informs her about how his wife Isha becomes violent to him with her friend Ritwik.
+Mini takes a legal action against Arya's school peon, Keval, who is a child abuser.
+Everybody supports her and Keval is punished.
+Eventually, Mini and Neil become closer.
+Mini learns that Neil is married and now wants to obtain a divorce.
+She meets his daughter, Kia and tries to leave Neil, remembering her own past.
+Neil tells Mini about how his wife Isha cheated on him with his friend, Ritwik.
 After that, Mini takes Neil's side and helps him to take a legal action against Isha.